Series: Oh Say Can You See? V: The American Way

-(This is the 4th entry in a series on The American Way.
+(This is the tenth entry in a series on The American Way.
 Be sure to start with Entry 1

 in order to understand the following material in context.)

 My daughter and her husband have been on several short Caribbean cruises on ships of the Carnival Cruise Lines because her father in law is employed as a musical entertainer on Carnival Cruise ships like the Ecstasy: